Published by Christina Riley. Last Updated on February 27, 2024.

-Experience: Morganton is a mountain town in North Carolina that is perfect for outdoor enthusiasts.
+Experience: Morganton is a North Carolina mountain town and is one of the best day trips in NC mountains and perfect for outdoor enthusiasts.
 As the gateway to Linville Gorge Wilderness, Morganton boasts premium hiking trails.

 Another great reason to visit Morganton is for all the surrounding towns in Burke County.
 They include Valdese, Connelly Springs, and Rutherford College.
 If you are a movie buff, you must check out the Henry River Mill Village in Hildebran, a film location for The Hunger Games!

 Drink: Morganton is home to several incredible restaurants and breweries that should be at the top of the list for day trips in North Carolina!
 Fonta Flora is a brewery located in downtown Morganton, but their dreamy Whippoorwill Farm location is perfect for relaxing in the beauty of Burke County.

 Experience: Grab a mocha latte from Anchor Coffee in North Wilkesboro before clipping into your mountain bike and hitting the trails at W Kerr Scott Lake.
 After banking the curves and enjoying the view, head into downtown Wilkesboro for a frosty pint at TwoBoros Brewery.

 Eat: Head downtown in Wilkesboro to Dooley’s Tavern for fresh food and good company.